CMcDonald82/ansible-role-nginx/README.md

   - ./conf.d/http_ssl.conf
 ```

-A list of the paths to the \*.conf files on local machine that will be copied into nginx_confd_directory on server.
+A list of the paths to the \*.conf files on local machine that will be copied to nginx_confd_path on server.
 See the [modules reference](https://nginx.org/en/docs/) for descriptions of all the ngx_http_*_module directives that are available for configuration.

 It is recommended to make a seperate .conf file for each module you want to configure (ex. http_core.conf for configuring the directives in ngx_http_core_module)